Dellosapril/sparkdefi-whitepaper/WHITEPAPER.md

 Unlike the prevalent traditional system in place, the DeFi’s way of loaning relies on the market-driven sphere of the consumers.
 Operating on the dogma of transparency and market opinion, the investors of the said DeFi institutions have the final say whether a start-up business is worthy of receiving funding.
 In this regard, the progressive orientation of lending and borrowing outright challenges the quo of traditional institutions to provide financial aide.

-What is interesting about Non-Fungible Tokens (NFTs) is that it is a new breed of FinTech (Financial Technology) also seeking to transform the current state of traditional finance systems.
-NFTs have all the characteristics of the other cryptocurrencies, e.g. Bitcoin Etherium, Dogecoin, with one distinct feature—its unique identification.
-This stark attribute prevents the token to be interchanged with an identical one.
-This, in return, creates an effect of scarcity and digital ownership.

-Likewise, the said token is ERC-721 compliant.
-This outlines that every token birthed by the crypto is said to be entirely unique.
-To exemplify, it can be likened to a one-of-a-kind collectible memorabilia.

-Compared to the regular ERC-20 compliant cryptos, NFTs, with their ERC-721 compliance, could pave the way for acquiring significant assets through tokenization.
-Moreover, the ERC-721 label allows users to trade in market exchanges.

-Just to give NFTs a little background: it all started with the rise of CryptoKitties, a blockchain game developed by Axion Zen on Ethereum.
-The hype developed a substantial following, and at one point, even reached a skyrocketing $100,000 for a single digital feline collectible item.
-However, with the recent developments, NFTs have become more than just a feline gaming currency.
-It has become more diverse.
-And with the integration of Kakao into the said crypto-token, we could only theorize what could be the future of NFTs.
-If anything else, the bright history of the NFT is an indication of what it could be, if it is to be further expanded in the near future.

 ### DeFi Assets Protocols Aggregation